tuck1s/thetucks-com/content/post/fibonacci/index.md

 ### What makes Python slower than bc?

 As the numbers become longer, both languages spend more time serializing them to strings.
-This is not suprrising when fib(100000) is 20899 digits long!
+This is unsurprising when fib(100000) is 20899 digits long!
 In particular Python `print( )` output appears to be costly.
+Python is also a much larger binary program to load and start (on my Pi 5, python3 = 5MB vs bc = 75KB).

 Changing both programs to only print 0, 1 and the final number shows an interesting result: Python becomes _significantly faster_ over longer iterations: